Critical AI Engagement Framework, Versions 1.0 and 1.4 (scroll down…)

 The Critical AI Engagement Framework extends this analysis into a practical pedagogical tool, mapping how individuals engage with generative AI across two axes: epistemic posture and structural consciousness.
 It is designed for use across educational contexts, supporting educators and learners in moving beyond prompt refinement toward critical, collective, and structurally informed engagement with AI systems.

-April 2026 update: the paper informing this paper has now been published and is available below
+April 2026 update: the paper informing this framework has now been published and is available below

 Hosseini, D. D. 2026.
 “Generative AI: A Problematic Illustration of the Intersections of Race, Gender and Class.”
 The Geographical Journal 192, no. 2: e70085. https://doi.org/10.1111/geoj.70085.